A global definition of quasinormal modes for Kerr-AdS Black Holes: Introduction

-The effective mass is required to satisfy the Breintenlohner--Freedman bound $\nu > 0$.
-This restriction has a variety of consequences for the study of massive waves on asymptotically AdS spaces; in this paper, the bound must be satisfied in order to apply the results of \cite{gannot:bessel} on certain singular elliptic boundary value problems.
+The mass $m$ is required to satisfy the Breintenlohner--Freedman bound This restriction has a variety of consequences for the study of massive waves on asymptotically AdS spaces; in this paper, the bound must be satisfied in order to apply the results of \cite{gannot:bessel} on certain singular elliptic boundary value problems.
+An important related quantity is the effective mass $\nu >0$ defined by $\nu^2 = m^2 + 9/4$.